 Making jams and other preserves isn't difficult.
 It's a great way to deal with a glut during harvest time.

 Use a saucepan or preserving pan with the widest top you can find as this helps with water evaporation.
 Wash the fruit and add to the pan with high pectin sugar, specifically designed for jam making.
 You can be as creative as you like with flavours, adding herbs, spices and complementary fruits to lend something unusual, should you wish to do so.
 How about some elderberries; a vanilla pod; ginger; even rosemary?

-wrinkle method.
+Mash up your ingredients, heat them in a pan and boil for just a moment and then simmer for around five minutes.
+You'll know when the jam is ready to pour into sterilised jars if you try the 'wrinkle method'.
 Cool a side plate in the fridge, then when you think your jam is about to set, take a teaspoonful from the pan and pop it on the cold plate.
 If the jam wrinkles when you push it with your finger, it will set when cool.
-If its not wrinkly, it needs more heat.
+If it's not wrinkly, it needs more heat.
 Then simply pour into the jars, seal with a lid and leave to cool.
-Thats cool!
-Mash up your ingredients, heat them in a pan and boil for just a moment and then simmer for around five minutes.
-Youll know when the jam is ready to pour into sterilised jars if you try the
+That's cool!

 Chutney is just as easy.
 Cut your produce into small chunks, pop them into a pan with sugar and vinegar, stir frequently and simmer until everything has softened.
 Pour into clean, hot jars and seal securely.